Solutions · Use case

 Use-case context

-Half the back-office spend in document-heavy industries goes to humans transcribing fields off PDFs, emails, and scanned forms into ERP, claims, or case-management systems.
-Rules-based OCR fails on layout drift, and naive LLM extraction silently invents fields when the source is ambiguous — both failure modes are expensive when the downstream system trusts the value.
-We build extraction pipelines that bind output to an explicit JSON schema, score each extracted field with a per-field confidence, and route low-confidence fields to a human reviewer queue.
-The same schema doubles as the contract for downstream integrations so the receiving system never sees an unexpected shape.
-Measured by per-field F1 (precision and recall on extracted values) against a labelled holdout, plus calibration error on the per-field confidence scores so that low-confidence flags actually correspond to low accuracy.
-Throughput is tracked against the cost of human review the system displaces.
-We do not deploy extraction pipelines that write to downstream systems of record without explicit confidence gates and human review for low-confidence fields — auto-write to claims, billing, or trading systems is out of scope.
-In our coverage footprint this lands first across financial services, healthcare, energy — the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.
+In document-heavy industries, much of the back-office spend goes to people transcribing fields off PDFs, emails, and scanned forms into ERP, claims, or case-management systems.
+Rules-based OCR breaks on layout drift.
+Naive LLM extraction quietly invents fields when the source is ambiguous.
+Both are expensive when the downstream system trusts the value.
+We build extraction pipelines that bind output to an explicit JSON schema, score each field with its own confidence, and route low-confidence fields to a reviewer queue.
+The schema doubles as the contract for downstream integrations, so the receiving system never sees an unexpected shape.
+Measured by per-field F1 against a labelled holdout, plus calibration error on the confidence scores so low-confidence flags really do map to low accuracy.
+Throughput is tracked against the cost of the human review it displaces.
+We do not write to downstream systems of record without explicit confidence gates and human review for low-confidence fields.
+Auto-write to claims, billing, or trading systems is out of scope.
+In our coverage footprint this lands first across financial services, healthcare, energy: the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.

 How this shows up across industries